thecodingmachine/symfony-boilerplate/src/api/README.md

 }
 ```

-And throw the following exception the `down` method:
+And throw the following exception in the `down` method:

 ```php
 public function down(Schema $schema) : void